Ethel Owen: On television

-Starting in 1947–48, at the dawn of a period referenced as the Golden Age of Television, Edith Owen began appearing in the numerous live drama series emanating from New York.
+Starting in 1947–48, at the dawn of a period referenced as the Golden Age of Television, Owen began appearing in the numerous live drama series emanating from New York.
 One of her earliest performances was in the title role of "Old Lady Robbins", the November 3, 1948 episode of NBC's hour-long series Kraft Television Theatre.
 Also in the presentation, in her first screen appearance, was eighteen-year-old Grace Kelly.
-Owen's other dramatic roles included roles in shows such as Inner Sanctum, Armstrong Circle Theatre and the two-part December 20–27, 1954 Robert Montgomery Presents Christmastime production of David Copperfield, in which she portrayed Aunt Betsey.
-The frequent appearances she made between 1952 and 1957 on various incarnations of CBS's very popular Jackie Gleason Show, provided more recognition than any other assignment in the course of her 60-year acting career.
-Most comments focused on the comic timing she displayed in the show's Honeymooners sketches as Alice Kramden's insult-dispensing mother who specialized in acid-tinged putdowns of her son-in-law Ralph, especially when referring to his weight and low-paying job.
+Owen's other dramatic roles included roles in shows such as Inner Sanctum, Armstrong Circle Theatre, and the two-part 1954 Robert Montgomery Presents Christmastime production of "The Reward," an adaptation of Charles Dickens' David Copperfield, in which she portrayed Aunt Betsey.

+Owen's gained recognition for the frequent appearances she made between 1952-1957 on various incarnations of CBS's popular Jackie Gleason Show, specifically for her sketch comedy work on The Honeymooners.

 Final years

 Ethel Owen gradually retired from acting in the mid-1960s, upon reaching her early seventies.
-She died in Savannah, Georgia in 1997, six weeks short of her 104th birthday, outliving by almost 71 years her first husband, Raymond Owens, and, by more than two decades, their youngest daughter Armilda (best known as actress Pamela Britton), who died in 1974 at the age of 51 from a brain tumor.
+She died in Savannah, Georgia in 1997, six weeks short of her 104th birthday, outliving by almost 71 years her first husband, Raymond Owens, and, by more than two decades, their youngest daughter Armilda (best known as actress Pamela Britton), who died in 1974 at the age of 50 from cancer.

-Four days before Ethel Owen's death, a story in a local publication reported on a production of Brigadoon at the Contra Costa Musical Theatre, Owen's granddaughter (by Britton), chorus member Kathy Ferber, is described as taking center stage at the final bows as a tribute to her mother who had lived in the area for over twenty years and had played Meg Brockie in Brigadoon (the original 1947–48 Broadway production).
-Ferber also referenced her 103-year-old grandmother.
+Four days before Ethel Owen's death, a story in a local publication reported on a production of Brigadoon at the Contra Costa Musical Theatre.
+Owen's granddaughter (by Britton), chorus member Kathy Ferber, is described as taking center stage at the final bows as a tribute to her mother who had played Meg Brockie in the original 1947–48 Broadway production.
+Ferber also referenced her 103-year-old grandmother in the tribute.

-Ethel Almy was interred in Swan Point Cemetery in Providence, Rhode Island, next to her mother, Katherine Lawlor Wait.